 I highly recommend doing a tour otherwise you will have no idea what you’re looking at when walking around.
-I suggest going with Split Walking Tour, the #1 rated TripAdvisor tour and activity in Split.
+I suggest going with Split Walking Tour, a top tour and activity in Split rated 5 stars on TripAdvisor.
 I went on the Diocletian Palace Tour, that takes you through 1700 years of the palace’s history for only 100 kn or 14 € per person.
 They offer a variety of tour times in English, and even some in French, Italian, German, and Spanish.

 We were all hungry, had been walking most of the day, and it was HOT outside as you can clearly see from my shiny forehead in the photo below.
 Yet, our fabulous guide Lucy made every one of those 75 minutes of the tour worthwhile as she shared story after story about St. Duje’s Cathedral, the street where murder of the last Roman emperor took place, the city clock, and more.